wllfaria/writings/implementing-syntax-highlighting.md

 }
 ```

-A match in tree sitter can be a scope of your code, like a function, and this scope can have multiple captures inside of it, like variables, arguments, and all the other pieces that constructs a function, thats why we have to go over every match, and every capture of each match.
+A match in tree sitter can be a scope of your code, like a function, and this scope can have multiple captures inside of it, like variables, arguments, and all the other pieces that construct a function, that's why we have to go over every match, and every capture of each match.
 Each capture gives us the node, which has a start and end position, and also has an index that can be used to get the name of the capture from the query.

-With all that information, we get an existing entry, or insert a new one onto our map, and push the start/end column of a capture along with its name so we can look up the captures when rendering.
+With all that information, we get an existing entry or insert a new one onto our map, and push the start/end column of capture along with its name so we can look up the captures when rendering.

-Now we need to map capture names to colors, so that we can finally see some colored text on our screens.
+Now we need to map capture names to colors so that we can finally see some colored text on our screens.
 I'll not explain much of this, so just copy this `HashMap` of some names that are present on our rust query to some arbitrary colors I've chosen.

 ```rust
 use std::collections::HashMap;